 Ryanair from Oslo to Vilnius - $25 one-way

-Ryanair is famous for offering inexpensive flights throughout Europe and was once known for its unfriendly customer service and heavy handed tactics to nickel and dime passengers.
-Having lived in London for 8 years I had flown my fair share of flights with Ryanair and after terrible experiences I had vowed to never fly with them again, despite the ridiculously cheap airfare.
-I had recently read they were working hard to improve the customer experience and I can happily report that we had a pleasant experience with them on this trip.
+Ryanair is famous for offering inexpensive flights throughout Europe and was once known for its unfriendly customer service and heavy-handed tactics to nickel and dime passengers.
+Having lived in London for 8 years I had flown my fair share of flights with Ryanair and after terrible experiences, I had vowed to never fly with them again, despite the ridiculously cheap airfare.
+I had recently read they were working hard to improve the customer experience and I can happily report we had a pleasant experience with them on this trip.
 Everyone received an assigned seat, the plane left on time and there was no nickel and diming!

 We purchased two $25 one-way tickets from Oslo to Vilnius, Lithuania.
 When we first looked the flights were $15 each!